zeamanuel145/2000-habesha_2.0/README.md

-Here’s an enhanced `README.md` draft for **2000 Habesha Restaurant**, tailored to reflect its cultural essence and your project setup:
+Here’s an enhanced `README.md` draft for **Tiytu Restorant Restaurant**, tailored to reflect its cultural essence and your project setup:

 ---